aakashchamola/xeno_crm/ai-service/README.md

 - If LLM endpoints fail, check your API keys and network access.
 - Use `npm start` in this directory to run the service standalone, or use Docker Compose for the full stack.
 - Logs will show inference and API errors.
+- For full stack orchestration, use Docker Compose as described above.

 ---